lyndskg/posh-a-matic/README.md

 ### Timing

 You can adjust the timing from the command line.
 The default is 7200 seconds (*120 minutes* or *2 hours*).

 Using a shorter time period is not recommended as it will be more likely caught by both captcha (`I am not a robot`) detection systems either at login or during the actual sharing.

 Here are some examples:

-* Every four hours: `python share.py -t 14400`
+> - Every *four* hours: `python share.py -t 14400`
-* Every two hours: `python share.py -t 7200`
+> - Every *two* hours: `python share.py -t 7200`

 ### Closet Size